 While sports betting is making the most headway in the US, online casinos and land-based gaming are making more gradual moves to new markets.
 Illinois recently allowed for the construction of six new casinos while nearby Michigan is gearing up to launch online casinos.

-And where there are casinos, be they land-based or online, there are also slots.
+And where there are casinos, be they land-based or online, there are also slots that pay real money.
 The glitzy, ring-dinging contraptions are often a source of confusion for rookie gamblers.
 But slots are actually fairly easy to understand, and I’ve compiled a beginner’s guide so you know how they work and what to expect when you spin the reels.

 Are Slot Machines Rigged?